dabrahams/Contracts/Contracts.md

 documentation.

-Now, lots of people think documentation is a waste of time, but if you've been to any of my talks you know that I don't agree with that either.
+Now, lots of people think documentation is a waste of time, but if you've been to any of my talks you know that I don't agree.
 First of all, it's a prerequisite for correctness.
 Correctness is always with respect to a specification, so undocumented software is neither correct nor incorrect.

 In fact, I don't review code; I review contracts.
 If you ask me for a code review and there's anything without a contract, I'm going to send